semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 ### Initial loading

-When the chart is loading for the first time, show [Skeleton](/components/skeleton/) instead of the chart.
+When the chart is loading for the first time, show [Skeleton](/components/skeleton/skeleton) instead of the chart.

 If the chart has a title, show it during loading.
 The user will have an idea of what is being loaded and whether they need to wait for the loading process to complete.

-For more information about this state, refer to [Skeleton](/components/skeleton/).
+For more information about this state, refer to [Skeleton](/components/skeleton/skeleton).

 Use the `--skeleton-bg` color token for the skeleton background color.

 ![](static/venn-skeleton.png)

-@page venn-chart-a11y
-@page venn-chart-api
-@page venn-chart-d3-code
-@page d3-chart-changelog